-Which career and specialization interests you?
+Which specialization interests you?

 This is the first step you should look into before making any decision.
 When you’re clear about what you want to study and which specialization you will take, evaluating colleges will become an easier task.
 Why?
-Many institutions stand out in specific areas or are better known because of a particular career.
+Many institutions stand out in specific areas or are better known because of a particular study plan.

 When you’ve identified your true calling it’s time to do some research about the universities that offer it, how is their professorship formed and the prestige it may have internationally.
-It is also important to evaluate the job opportunities once you’ve gotten your degree and how can you benefit from it.
+It is also important to evaluate the job opportunities once you’ve gotten your academic degree and how can you benefit from it.

 As we said earlier, it’s fundamental to know about the professors who make up the universities you’re interested in.
 Look up online about their trajectory according to the courses they give, academic degrees they may have and where have they gotten their working experience.

 You might be wondering: how the hell do I know that?
 There are pages such as Rate my professors which is pretty much like Rotten Tomatoes but for teachers.
 All you have to do is look up the name and you'll find the reviews other students have given about them.

 If you find out that maybe they haven’t got an academic degree related to your specialization or if they don’t have the experience needed to teach a certain class maybe you should look up for other alternatives.
 No one’s perfect, sure but you need a professor who can form you and make you a successful professional.

 This point will depend mainly on the study plan you choose; if you opt for a science major, the university must be equipped with high technology labs and include a lot of practices in the study program.
 Or maybe, you'll need to find one that's all about digital tendencies and promoting research and team work.